-- CMP will limit nonessential visitors, volunteers and activities involving other groups at the same time. - School tours are considered a non-essential activity and increase the risk of in-school transmission.
-As a result, CMP will conduct virtual tours this school year for any interested families.
-Information on school tours can be found on the CMP website. - CMP will utilize non-classroom space for instruction, including regular use of outdoor space, weather permitting. - CMP will not conduct meal time in cafeterias with large groups of students and will instead utilize classroom and outdoor space for meal time, weather permitting. - CMP will have designated outside areas for stable group recess activities. - CMP will minimize congregate movement through walkways as much as practicable and use visual reminders on the floor that students can follow to enable physical distancing while passing and waiting in line. - Physical barriers will be installed in each school's front office.
+- CMP will limit non-essential visitors, volunteers and activities involving other groups at the same time. - CMP will utilize non-classroom space for instruction, including regular use of outdoor space, weather permitting. - CMP will not conduct mealtime in cafeterias with large groups of students and will instead utilize classroom and outdoor spaces for mealtime, weather permitting. - CMP will have designated outside areas for stable group recess activities.

+- CMP will minimize congregate movement through walkways as much as practicable and use visual reminders on the floor that students can follow to enable physical distancing while passing and waiting in line. - Physical barriers will be installed in each school's front office.